Opentrons/opentrons/api/docs/v2/tutorial.rst

 The ``run()`` function
 ^^^^^^^^^^^^^^^^^^^^^^

-Now it’s time to actually instruct the OT-2 how to perform serial dilution.
+Now it’s time to actually instruct the Flex or OT-2 how to perform serial dilution.
 All of this information is contained in a single Python function, which has to be named ``run``.
 This function takes one argument, which is the *protocol context*.
 Many examples in these docs use the argument name ``protocol``, and sometimes they specify the argument’s type:

 .. code-block:: python